rossman-x/kuroco-social-network/README.md

     A-->|Join|B[List of posts of this user];
 ```

+When using `direct=1` in `api_internal` calls, the response is faster, but when we have many data to fetch at the same time, it returns an error `502`, so we replaced the `direct` attribute with `member_id`, this will prevent any error when requesting many data at the same time.

 ## Project Structure

 The main directory of this project is `<rootDir>/app`, if you want to add routes, components or services, you should add them in this directory.